wechicken456/Codenames-AI/README.md

 ## Guesser Class

 Any Guesser bot is a python 3 class that derives from the supplied abstract base class Guesser in `guesser.py`.
-The bot must implement four functions:
+The bot must implement five functions:

 ```
 __init__(self)